mr-cmu/mr-cmu.github.io/index.md

 This lecture-based course comprises four modules that present both theory and practice of mobile robot algorithms.
-These modules will be associated with four assignments through which students will build a autonomy software package.
-In the first lab, we will add vehicle dynamics simulation and linear control capabilities.
-The second assignment aims at adding mapping and state estimation capability.
-The third assignment will enable students to add motion planners.
-Finally, the fourth assignment combines the capabilities from the previous modules into an exploration system.
+These modules will be associated with five assignments through which students will build a autonomy software package.
+A short introductory assignment (assignment
+0) will serve as an introduction to manipulating rotations and transforms.
+In assignment 1, we will add vehicle dynamics simulation and linear control capabilities.
+Assignment 2 aims at adding mapping and state estimation capability.
+Assignment 3 will enable students to add motion planners.
+Finally, in the assignment 4 we will combine the capabilities from the previous modules into an exploration system.

 # Learning Objectives
 When you complete this course, you will be able to: